mghan/siriproxy-m1/README.md

 - If the garage door is closed it will open without any need for confirmation.
 - If the door is open, Siri will ask you to confirm the door is clear before closing the door.
 Obviously, this was for safety reasons.

-Above are the main arguments that have been coded so far for use with the ISY-99i controller.
-I have programmed in some specific phrases and instructions for my use.
-These can be found in the siriproxy-isy99i.rb file.
-Feel free to edit these and make it your own.
-I only ask that you share any funny or neat applications that you come up with.

-**NOTE: If/when you make changes to either devices.rb or siriproxy-isy99i.rb, you must copy it to the other plugin directory.
-Remember, you put a copy in** `~/.rvm/gems/ruby-1.9.3-p###@SiriProxy/gems/siriproxy-0.3.#/plugins` **AND** `~/SiriProxy/plugins`**.
-They both have to match!
-Then follow steps 11 - 15 of the installation procedure to load up your changes and start the server again.**

 To Do List
 ----------